 From there, it’s about ensuring systems and processes are in place to prevent mismanagement and fraud, while encouraging consistency in behaviours, effective transparency, growth and innovation.

-The real art of governance involves designing an approach that provides enough checks and balances for accountability but without diminishing either the ability of the board to guide strategic objectives, or of management to take the actions needed to deliver.
+The real art of governance involves designing an approach that provides enough checks and balances for accountability but without diminishing either the ability of the board to guide strategic objectives, or management to take the actions needed to deliver.